learn-co-curriculum/files-and-filetypes-readme/README.md

 OS that it should open the file with the Word word processing program by Microsoft.
 The file `job_offer.pdf` _hints_ to the OS that it could open the file with either Acrobat or MacOSX's Preview application.
-When the OS finds many good options, it will ask for the user's help.
+When the OS finds many good options, it will ask for the user's help in selecting the right program.

 Changing an extension **does not** change the type of file you have.
 A text file called `groceries.txt` could be renamed `groceries.mp3` **but it would